ares466/aws-notes/monitoring/CLOUDWATCH.md

 ![CloudWatch Logs](../static/images/cloudwatch_log.png)

 CloudWatch Logs also support `log subscriptions`.
 Log subscriptions can be attached to a log group.
 Subscription filters stream log events to the configured destinations.
-- *Kinesis Data Firehouse* provides near-realtime delivery
+- *Kinesis Data Firehose* provides near-realtime delivery
 - *AWS Lambda* can be used to write the log data to Amazon ElasticSearch in near-realtime.
 - *AWS Lambda* can be used to process log data or export data to any destination in near-realtime.
 - *Kinesis Data Stream* can be used to publish logs to any KCL consumers.